mrx7014/SSH-KaliLinux/README.md

 # SSH KaliLinux
-A free SSH KaliLinux server without limited time,You can use this for test any tool or using kali linux tools or other something like building custom roms.
+A free SSH KaliLinux server without limited time.
+You can use this for test any tool or using kali linux tools or other something like building custom roms.

-You should use vpn while using Hacking Tools like `reconftw,...etc` to avoid ban.
+All network traffic goes via VPN and is anonymized (e.g. for `reconftw,...etc`).
+Masscan is allowed using your [own exit node](https://thc.org/segfault/wireguard).
 _________________________________________________
 # Server specifications
 - RAM : `128GB`
 - CPU : `AMD Ryzen 7 3700X (16)`
 - GPU : `NVIDIA GeForce GT 710`
-- Hard Size : `16GB` ==> If you want to increase this, text skyper in telegram and ask him to increase your server space, you can find the telegram group link at the bottom of the repo.
+- Hard Size : `16GB` ==> If you want to increase this, contact a [SysCop](https://t.me/thcorg) on their Telegram Channel.
 _________________________________________________
 # First: Install Packages
 _________________________________________________